WAUthethird/Marble-Marcher-Community-Edition/README.md

 This should create an executable file `MarbleMarcher` in the current `src` folder.

-The executable needs `libAntTweakBar.so` shared library for running, so you have to tell it where the library is by using `LD_LIBRARY_PATH` environment variable.
+The executable needs `libAntTweakBar.so` run-time library for running.
+So when executing it, you have to tell it where the library is by using `LD_LIBRARY_PATH` environment variable.
 Hence you run the game as
 ```
 LD_LIBRARY_PATH="$HOME/Downloads/AntTweakBar/lib" ./MarbleMarcher
 ```
+Consider moving `libAntTweakBar.so` into a dedicated location for run-time libraries and configuring your `LD_LIBRARY_PATH`.

 Enjoy!

 #### Installing on Ubuntu 18.04

-Compiling on Ubuntu 18.04 works in broadly same way as on Ubuntu 20.04.
+Compiling on Ubuntu 18.04 works mostly in the same way as on Ubuntu 20.04.
 However, the default _gcc 7.5.0_ is too old for the source code.
-You have to use the provided alternative _gcc 8.4.0_.
+You have to use _gcc 8.4.0_, provided in the package _gcc-8_.
 First, install all the packages required for Ubuntu 20.04.
-Thereafter also install
+Thereafter also install gcc-8:
-_gcc-8_ package:
 ```
 sudo apt-get install libsfml-dev libglm-dev libeigen3-dev \
      libglew-dev cmake libglu1-mesa-dev mesa-common-dev
 sudo apt-get install gcc-8
 ```
-Next, as the default gcc is still version 7, we have to tell _cmake_ explicitly that we we want gcc 8 instead.
+Next, as the default gcc is still version 7, we have to tell _make_ and _cmake_ explicitly that we we want gcc 8 instead.

 Open `AntTweakBar/src/Makefile` in a text editor (e.g. _gedit_),